lzy3691101/final_project/datasets.md

 Below, we have sourced four suggested datasets that can be used for final projects.
 We've also provided three additional choices, but note that these "advanced" selections are more complicated and will require a substantial amount of effort.

-All of the curated data sets described below [can be found in Sailfish through this link](https://public.sailfish.boozallen.com/exchange/nets/177085/catches).

 | Dataset Suggestions |
 | --- |
 |*Suggested Datasets* |